maar34/collect.maar.world/collections/_documentation/04-int-players.md

     src: /img/pages/433-decks.gif
 data:
   sections:
-    - title: Modern Ancestry
-      excerpt: You can also hit play, pause, and playing with the speed.
-You get to tweak sounds and visuals by playing around with spacey controls effects like you're adjusting the spaceship's coordinates.
-      theme: dark
-      background_image:
-      gradient: 'linear-gradient(135deg, rgba(0, 0, 0 , .9), rgba(139, 34, 139, .9))'
-      src: /img/landing/2024_ss-2.jpeg
-      image:
-        src: /img/docs/int-players/00_modern-ancestry.jpeg
-        is_row: true
-        full_width: true
-        style: "max-width: 1200px;"

-      background_color: "#000000"
-    - title: An Extended Harmony of the Spheres
-      excerpt: Plus, you can sync your remix to movement of the Kepler-47 star system.
-It's like mixing your sounds with a touch of stardust, opening up a whole new galaxy of how you jam out to your tunes.
-      actions:

-      theme: dark
-      background_image:
-      gradient: 'linear-gradient(135deg, rgba(0, 0, 0 , .9), rgba(139, 34, 139, .9))'
-      src: /img/landing/2024_ss-2.jpeg
-      image:
-        src: /img/docs/int-players/Planetary_Musical_Scales_from_Harmony_of_the_Worlds.jpg
-        is_row: true
-        full_width: true
-        style: "max-width: 400px;"

-      background_color: "#000000"

     - title: "Control the Sound:"
       excerpt:  Use the PLAY/PAUSE buttons to start or stop the music.
 Adjust the sound parameters with the XYZ Balance buttons or sliders to tweak the sound to your liking.
       iframe_src: "https://play.maar.world/?g=8&s=0&c=21"